kawaii5/izbicki.me/blog/error-messages-in-ghc-vs-g++.md

 ---

 Learning Haskell was excruciating.
-The error messages from the Haskell compiler `ghc` were way more difficult to understand than the error messages I was used to from `g++`.
+The error messages from the Haskell compiler ghc were way more difficult to understand than the error messages I was used to from g++.
 I admit I'm still a novice programmer:
 My only experience is a year of classes in C++ programming.
 But the Haskell compiler should do a better job generating error messages for beginners like me.

-Let's see some concrete examples.
+First we'll see four concrete examples of ghc doing worse than g++, then Mike will talk about some ways to fix ghc's error messages.

 ### Example 1